Clayoquot protests: Aftermath

 In 2013, the War in the Woods was said to have set the stage for the protests around the two big pipeline proposals in BC.
 On April 20, 2014 Tla-o-qui-aht First Nation commemorated 30 years since the beginning of the Clayoquot Protests in an event at Tofino Community Hall.
 The event saw members of the Tribal community engage in traditional song and dance while also celebrating the successful attempts at opposing logging on Meares Island Tribal Park.

 Since the establishment of Meares Island Tribal Park in 2014, the use of Tribal Parks to maintain Indigenous sovereignty has increased in Canada.
-In advocating for the expansion of Tribal Parks on formerly-held indigenous land, Indigenous Canadians seek to return to traditional methods of conservation and resource management.
+In advocating for the expansion of Tribal Parks on formerly held indigenous land, Indigenous Canadians seek to return to traditional methods of conservation and resource management.
 At Tla-o-qui-aht Tribal Parks, "First Nations staff harvest only the bark of trees for uses including housing, firewood, and medicinal purposes and swim in the rivers to count fish, ensuring the health of the population."

+The CBC television series the “Nature of Things” on March 16, 2023, aired the documentary film War For the Woods following host and narrator David Suzuki and Stephanie Kwetásel’wet Wood, a Sḵwx̱wú7mesh journalist from The Narwhal journey exploring the thirty years since the summer of 1993 Clayoquot Protests.
+Wood's traveled to Tla-o-qui-aht territory and other central Nuu-Chah-Nulth nations seeking to understand the loss of old-growth forests and Indigenous-led efforts to protect B.C.’s old-growth forests.
+The documentary was written and co-directed by Toronto-based filmmakers Sean Stiller who also directed the 2021 film Returning Home and Geoff Morrison.

+2023 drought

+During the 2023 Canadian drought, Tofino's reservoir on Meares Island remained at healthy levels despite only receiving a quarter of its usual rainfall.
+Tofino had expanded the reservoir and imposed water metering on several big resorts after the drought of 2006, which was not as severe as the 2023 drought.
+The reservoir is replenished by moss which absorbs moisture directly from fog and dew and which itself requires the protection of first-growth forests.
+The Fraser and Nechako River experienced droughts.